espocrm/documentation/development/dynamic-forms.md

 # Dynamic Forms

-Since version 4.3.0 it's possible to define dynamic form through admin's UI in Entity Manager.
+Note: Since version 4.3.0 it's possible to define dynamic form through admin's UI in Entity Manager.

 There is an ability to define a form behavior in EspoCRM.